 The hours of construction would generally be between 6.00 am and 6.00 pm, Monday to Saturday.
-However, during the site preparation works, heavy and light vehicle movements to and from site are likely to occur outside these work hours.
-During the aviation infrastructure works some construction materials, such as paving materials, are expected to be delivered to the site 24 hours per day.
+However, during the site preparation activities, heavy and light vehicle movements to and from site are likely to occur outside these work hours.
+During the aviation infrastructure activities some construction materials, such as paving materials, are expected to be delivered to the site 24 hours per day.

-Other activities that may be undertaken at night during both construction stages include:
+Other activities that may be undertaken outside of these hours include:

-- works to existing services (if shutdowns are required); - works on or adjacent to existing roads due to lane closure requirements, specifically on Elizabeth Drive and The Northern Road; - deliveries of oversized loads; - catch-up works if works are delayed by unforeseen circumstances; - responsive activities to protect people, property and the environment in the event of an emergency such as a fire or structural failure; and - other activities undertaken in accordance with relevant noise guidelines, or which have no material noise or other impacts on residences.
+- works to existing services (if shutdowns are required); - deliveries of oversized loads: - catch-up works if works are delayed by unforeseen circumstances; - responsive activities to protect people, property and the environment in the event of an emergency such as a fire or structural failure; and - other activities undertaken in accordance with relevant noise guidelines, or which have no material noise or other impacts on residences.